Why You Need to Build a Customer-Centric Roadmap

 According to statistics, 42% of startups fail because they create products without having a clear understating of who will use their products and for what specific purpose.
 Many startup teams try to solve the problems that they find “interesting to solve” rather than problems that serve a market need.
 In many cases, that’s because they don’t have a clear product roadmap.

-Do you want to avoid this mistake and make your project a success?
+Do you want to avoid these pitfalls and make your project a success?
 Do market research and build a product roadmap before jumping into the development process.

-Every great product starts with a well-written strategy.
-Before you start building a product roadmap, you should outline your vision and strategy by providing comprehensive answers to the following questions:
+Before you start to create a roadmap, you should outline your product vision and product strategy by answering the following questions:

-- What concrete problem does your product solve?
+- What is the specific problem that your product solves?
 Define a market need and explain how your product will benefit users.
 You can put it this way: “Our product will help users save X time on completing Z and Y tasks.”

 Naturally, you need to discuss these questions with your team and other stakeholders.
 You can do it using StoriesOnBoard.

-Step 1 – Create an account & invite your mates
+Step 1 – Login / Create an account & invite your mates

 Invite team members and stakeholders to join the platform by email and select their roles.
 Choose the option “Members”, so they can create and edit “Insights” and “Ideas” while discussing your company’s strategy and other questions.